-- If the version is a postrelease, "post" and the postrelease number - If the version is a dev release, "dev" and the dev release number - If the version has a local version label, "+" and the label epoch double-quote
+• If the version has a local version label, "+" and the label double-quote

-[boolean] (optional) Whether to include the version's epoch in {version_tuple}.
+[boolean] (optional) Whether to include the version's epoch in {version\tuple}.
 If unspecified, the epoch is included iff it is nonzero.

 This option only has an effect when pep440 is true.